chpark-ML/GCN_BCI/README.md

 ## Application to the BCI (brain computer interface)
  - EEG signal have been measured through electronics located in surpace of the brain which is non-euclidean space.
+ - The electronics can be considered as nodes and the interaction have been defined through coordinated montage of electronics.
+ - Spectral feature of EEG signal have been took as input in this experiments.

 ![description](./img/description.png)